My Aston Portal (MAP)

 Where to find help with ICT problems

-Information Systems Aston (ISA) have a help desk for any further ICT problems you may have located on the fourth floor of the Main Building.
-You can…
+IT Services at Aston have a help desk for any further ICT problems you may have...

-They also have a comprehensive student guide available which may answer many of your enquiries available here.
-As well as this document you can find lots of handy ‘how to’ guides on their ICT help webpage here.
+As well as this service you can find lots of handy ‘how to’ guides on their ICT help webpage here.

 Details on how and where to print can be found in the ISA (Information Systems Aston) student guide: